 Writing Skills: If anyone happens to be at Oxford, Cambridge, or any other Ivy League university, it used to be a common signpost ‘Publish or Perish.’

-Writing is perhaps the most difficult of all the language skills, and even seasoned writers have to make drafts of what they wish to convey before they finalise their paper.
+Writing is perhaps the most difficult of all the language skills, and even seasoned writers have to make drafts of what they wish to convey before they finalize their paper.

-Everyone who can write and publish is respected in our society, where good and intellectually moulded papers and manuscripts are given importance.
+Everyone who can write and publish is respected in our society, where good and intellectually molded papers and manuscripts are given importance.

 More than everything, our examinations usually use the written mode, and those who cannot write well lose marks and grades.
 Ironically, sometimes, the one who knows the subject well also may not score well because of less proficiency in the subject.

 Conclusion: Communication skills are undoubtedly the pre-eminent and predominant employability skills of any individual who is aspiring to be a good professional.

 As ‘good communication is a priority for everyone, the linguistic aspect has become an important medium of communication, and the lingua-franca through which we connect to others has become prominent and renowned.